-Faculty need to add their voices to the long continuum of American resistance to domination by the powerful; in this case, the reigning business culture.
-We need to follow the example of that icon of prickly intelligence, Henry David Thoreau, who in “Resistance to Civil Government” offered a philosophy well suited to the avocational nature of teaching: “Let your life be a counter-friction to stop the machine.”
+Faculty need to add their voices to the long continuum of American resistance to domination by the powerful.
+We need to follow the example of that icon of prickly intelligence, Henry David Thoreau, whose “Resistance to Civil Government” offers a philosophy well-suited to the avocational nature of teaching: “Let your life be a counter-friction to stop the machine.”

 Yes, it’s time to apply counter friction.
 It’s time to stop it.